Equatorial Guinea: Economy

-Before independence Equatorial Guinea exported cocoa, coffee and timber, mostly to its colonial ruler, Spain, but also to Germany and the UK.
+Before the nation's independence from Spain, Equatorial Guinea exported cocoa, coffee and timber, mostly to its colonial ruler, Spain, but also to Germany and the UK.
 On 1 January 1985, the country became the first non-Francophone African member of the franc zone, adopting the CFA franc as its currency.
 The national currency, the ekwele, had previously been linked to the Spanish peseta.

 The discovery of large oil reserves in 1996 and its subsequent exploitation contributed to a dramatic increase in government revenue.
 As of 2004, Equatorial Guinea is the third-largest oil producer in Sub-Saharan Africa.
 Its oil production has risen to 360000 oilbbl/d, up from 220,000 only two years earlier.
 Oil companies operating in Equatorial Guinea include ExxonMobil, Marathon Oil, Kosmos Energy and Chevron.

-Forestry, farming, and fishing are also major components of GDP.
-Subsistence farming predominates.
-The deterioration of the rural economy under successive brutal regimes has diminished any potential for agriculture-led growth.
-Agriculture is the country's main source of employment, providing income for 57% of rural households and employment for 52% of the workforce.

-In July 2004, the United States Senate published an investigation into Riggs Bank, a Washington-based bank into which most of Equatorial Guinea's oil revenues were paid until recently, and which also banked for Chile's Augusto Pinochet.
+In July 2004, the United States Senate published an investigation into Riggs Bank, a Washington, D.C.-based bank into which most of Equatorial Guinea's oil revenues were paid until recently, and which also banked for Chile's Augusto Pinochet.
 The Senate report showed at least $35 million siphoned off by Obiang, his family and regime senior officials.
 The president has denied any wrongdoing.
 Riggs Bank in February 2005 paid $9 million in restitution for Pinochet's banking, no restitution was made with regard to Equatorial Guinea.

-From 2000 to 2010, Equatorial Guinea had the highest average annual increase in GDP (Gross Domestic Product), 17%.
+Forestry, farming, and fishing are also major components of the country's gross domestic product (GDP).
+Subsistence farming predominates.
+Agriculture is the country's main source of employment, providing income for 57% of rural households and employment for 52% of the workforce.
+From 2000 to 2010, Equatorial Guinea had the highest average annual increase in GDP, 17%.